Summary: Facileness Expands too Fast in the World

 The 7 Pillars for Growth and Evolution

 The unicist evolutionary approach applies to any approach where adaptive processes need to be managed.
-The business approach sustains the Microeconomic Driven Development Project while the personal approach sustains the education programs of the high school students.
+The business approach sustains the Microeconomic Driven Development Project while the personal approach sustains the education programs.
 The 7 pillars of the unicist evolutionary approach are:

 - The Unified Field Management: to manage the unified field of processes, to define what is possible to be achieved and how to make it happen.